namikazebadri/graphql-federation/README.md

 # GraphQL Federation

 This project name is **Library Manager**, consists of 4 microservices which exposing its API in GraphQL.
-These microservices will sit behind Apollo Router and act as federated GraphQL API.
+These microservices will sit behind Apollo Router and act as federated GraphQL APIs.
 The names of the microservices as follows:

 1. User (this microservice will handle user/member/visitor related logic)
 2. Employee (this microservice will handle employee related logic)